Gitongamiriam/revamp-blog/_posts/2005-03-04-user_content_so.md

 layout: post
 title:  User Content, Social Software & Online Games
 date:   2005-03-04-17 15:17:14 -0700
-image:  02.jpg
+image:  shannon.jpeg
-tags:   Games Social Software Web/Tech
+# tags:   Games Social Software Web/Tech
 ---

 ShannonShannon Appelcline, my colleague at Skotos (an online game company that I founded in 1999), has been writing for several years a sometimes weekly, sometimes bi-weekly column on the topic of game design called Trials, Triumphs & Trivialities (rss feed for all Skotos Articles including TT&T).